“This is how you wash a lunch box!” I scream.

 My nine year old stands in the kitchen with a defiant look on her face.
 “Well, I’m not ready and I can’t do it- I’m going to be late.”

 I’d asked her for the lunch box three times when she got home from school.
-And the next morning when
+And the next morning when I’d cut her lunch, I discovered it hadn’t been washed with the others.

 “Get your lunch box out!”
 I’d barked.